hqrafena/hqrafena/README.md

 - 👋 Hi, I’m Rafena.
-Nice to meet you
+Nice to meet you.
+- 💻 I am currently working as a Tableau Developer
+- 🎓 I have recently graduated with a MS in Information Systems.
-- 🌱 I’m proficient in Tableau, SQL, PL/SQL, analyzing, designing and developing dashboards and reports.
+- 🌱 I’m proficient in Tableau, SQL, analyzing, designing and developing dashboards and reports.
-- 👀 I am currently pursuing Master of Science in Information Systems at Central Michigan University (Class MAY 2024).
+- 📊 My Tableau Public Profile: https://public.tableau.com/app/profile/rafena.hoque4929/vizzes
 - 📫 You can reach me at hoquerafena001@gmail.com

 <!---